Impeachment inquiry in the United States: Launching of a federal impeachment inquiry

 In modern practice, impeachment inquiries often are spurred by referrals by external investigative bodies, such as the Judicial Conference of the United States, an independent counsel, a grand jury or a state legislature.
 Since the 1980s, the Judicial Conference of the United States has referred findings to the House recommending a number of judges face impeachment, several times resulting in proceedings that led to impeachment.
+Though this it is not always the case the impeachments are spurred by such referrals.